 Did you experience sexual harassment or assault at a Yale University fraternity?
+Contact us.

 “Yale promises female students an educational environment free of gender discrimination, but the reality of campus life does not deliver on that promise,” said Sanford.
 “Women on campus must navigate a hostile, all-male fraternity scene that plays a significant role in campus social life.
 Male members of the fraternities control and create dangerous party environments in which sexual misconduct thrives.
 Although Yale has known about these conditions for more than a decade, the University has failed to protect its students.
 Faced with Yale’s deliberate indifference and the continuing dangers, students now turn to federal court to make their campus safe.”

 In addition to Yale, the plaintiffs are suing the national organizations, local chapters and housing corporations of the university’s fraternities – Alpha Epsilon Pi, Alpha Delta Phi, Chi Psi, Delta Kappa Epsilon, Sigma Alpha Epsilon/Leo, Sigma Chi, Sigma Nu, Sigma Phi Epsilon, and Zeta Psi.

 Yale’s fraternity alumni include powerful business and political leaders, such as former President George W. Bush and Associate Supreme Court Justice Brett Kavanaugh – both alumni of Delta Kappa Epsilon.